-- 7.1.
-The ELC agrees that if the requirements of this agreement are not timely and satisfactorily performed, the ELC shall be subject to one or more of the financial consequences listed herein.
-These financial consequences shall not be considered penalties. - 7.2.
+7.1.
+The ELC agrees if the requirements of this agreement are not timely and satisfactorily performed, the ELC shall be subject to one or more of the financial consequences listed herein.
+These financial consequences shall not be considered penalties.

+- 7.2.
 The ELC shall ensure 100% of the deliverables identified in Exhibit II are performed pursuant to agreement requirements, and as described in Exhibit II, Section D. Deliverables.
-Failure to correctly, completely, or adequately perform these major deliverables as described in Exhibit II, Section D. Deliverables will trigger a financial consequence and the following actions will occur:

-- 7.2.1.
-The OEL grant manager will notify the ELC that it has failed to correctly, completely, or adequately perform these major deliverables and identify the deficiency or deficiencies.
-Upon receipt of this notification, the ELC has 14 calendar days to submit a Corrective Action Plan (CAP) to the OEL grant manager that addresses the identified deficiency and states how the deficiency will be remedied within a time period approved by the OEL grant manager. - 7.2.2.
-In the event that the ELC fails to submit the CAP timely, beginning the 15th day after notification by the OEL grant manager of the deficiency, OEL shall deduct, from the payment for the invoice of the following month, 1% of the monthly value of the funds in the agreement for each day the CAP is not submitted. - 7.2.3.
+Failure to correctly, completely, or adequately perform these major deliverables as described in Exhibit II, Section D. Deliverables will trigger a financial consequence and the following actions will occur: - 7.2.1.
+The OEL grant manager will notify the ELC it has failed to correctly, completely, or adequately perform these major deliverables and identify the deficiency or deficiencies.
+Upon receipt of this notification, the ELC has fourteen (14) calendar days to submit a Corrective Action Plan (CAP) to the OEL grant manager addressing the identified deficiency and stating how the deficiency will be remedied within a time period approved by the OEL grant manager. - 7.2.2.
+In the event the ELC fails to submit the CAP timely, beginning the 15th day after notification by the OEL grant manager of the deficiency, OEL shall deduct, from the payment for the next quarterly invoice 1% of the quarterly value of the funds in the agreement for each day the CAP is not submitted. - 7.2.3.
 The OEL grant manager shall review the ELC's CAP and provide approval or disapproval in writing to the ELC within five (5) business days.
 If disapproving, the response from OEL shall include details of the CAP deficiencies requiring correction before the CAP can be approved. - 7.2.4.
-In the event the ELC fails to correct an identified deficiency within the approved time period specified in the CAP, OEL shall deduct, from the payment for the invoice of the following month, 1% of the monthly value of the funds in the agreement for each day the deficiency is not corrected. - 7.2.5.
-In the event that the ELC does not correct all deficiencies pursuant to the CAP, for each deficiency identified in the CAP which is not corrected pursuant to the CAP, OEL shall deduct, from the payment for the invoice of the following month, 1% of the monthly value of the funds in the agreement for each day the deficiency is not corrected.
+In the event the ELC fails to correct an identified deficiency within the approved time period specified in the CAP, OEL shall deduct, from the payment for the invoice of the following month, 1% of the quarterly value of the funds in the agreement for each day the deficiency is not corrected. - 7.2.5.
+In the event the ELC does not correct all deficiencies pursuant to the CAP, for each deficiency identified in the CAP which is not corrected pursuant to the CAP, OEL shall deduct, from the payment for the next quarterly invoice, 1% of the quarterly value of the funds in the agreement for each day the deficiency is not corrected.